jaimindp/Devcember/README.md

 ---
 ### Dec 18th
-Working on some fun stuff for Caddi, had to take a repo private
+Working on some fun stuff for Caddi, had to take a repo private.
+It's going to be a degen 2024

+---
+### Dec 19th
+Got back into smart contracting with Node Guardians, did proxy the proxy contract quest

+---

 ### Ideas
 I probably won't get round to half of these ideas but here are some of the things I intend to explore.